gedePakusadewa/6_computer_store_FE/PROGRESS.md

       - why is this only happen in search not in dashboard?
   - FE
     - ~fix profile display error~
+    - search example of base color for template dashboard etc
+      - use this as example color template
 - Make responsive for some specific screen
 - finish design and style
 -